This article was updated on January 21, 2024

 Once you’ve set the foundation for better gut health, natural skincare products will deliver more dramatic results as you work to revitalize your complexion.
 Keep these two essential tips in mind as you select the best products for skin rejuvenation.

 Don’t be fooled by the clever marketing campaigns of name brand beauty products.
 Nearly every skincare product they sell contains water as the main ingredient.
 I know it sounds counter-intuitive, but water-based skincare products actually suck the moisture out of your skin like a plum shrinking into a wrinkled prune.

 Water-based skin care products also disrupt the natural sebum oils that moisturize and protect your skin.
 Healthy bacteria thrive in sebum to prevent acne and other unwanted skin problems, so anything that threatens sebum oils automatically threatens the health of your skin.

 Oil-based formulas offer the saving grace your skin needs.
-A face wash, moisturizer, or serum made with oils and clays protects natural oils while simultaneously infusing your skin with rich nutrients that it hungrily gobbles up.
+A face wash, moisturizer, or serum made with oils protects natural oils while simultaneously infusing your skin with rich nutrients that it hungrily gobbles up.